 Golden State Natural Resources is conducting statewide and local outreach as it takes meaningful action to release a Notice of Preparation (NOP) this summer.
 The NOP will begin the environmental scoping process in accordance with the California Environmental Quality Act (CEQA) and provide sufficient information about the proposed project.
 It is during this time that the Golden State Natural Resources will seek feedback from public agencies, organizations, tribes, and interested members of the public.

-Golden State Natural Resources will hold community meetings in Lassen and Tuolumne counties in May 2022 to provide residents an opportunity to learn more about the proposed projects, economic and ecological benefits, and potential short-term impacts.
+Golden State Natural Resources held community meetings in Lassen and Tuolumne counties in May 2022 to provide residents an opportunity to learn more about the proposed projects, economic and ecological benefits, and potential short-term impacts.
 These meetings were open to everyone and provided residents with an open house format, where they could learn more about the project and engage in discussion with the GSNR team.
 Residents also received informational packets about GSNR and details about each proposed project site.

 The proposed Tuolumne wood pellet processing site is located at 12001 La Grange Road approximately 9 miles southwest of the community of Jamestown in Central Sierra (Tuolumne), California and in the western foothills of the Sierra Nevada Mountain Range.
 The Tuolumne site was previously a wood processing facility that was shuttered a number of years ago.

 Tuolumne Project Map (for illustrative purposes only – click to enlarge)

 The proposed Lassen wood pellet processing site is located in Nubieber, California (Lassen County), approximately 3 miles southwest of the census-designated town of Bieber in northwestern Lassen County.
 The Lassen site is located at 551000 Roosevelt Avenue, Nubieber, CA. The proposed location includes property where a former wood products facility existed, as well as an area currently being used to load rail cars.